 Even when you no longer have a relationship with us, we are required to keep information for different legal and regulatory reasons.
 The length of time will vary and we regularly review our retention periods to make sure they comply with all laws and regulations.

-Right of access to personal information relating to you.
+Right of access

-You have the right of access to your personal information.
+You have a right of access to your personal information.
 If you wish to receive a copy of the personal information we hold on you, you may make a data subject access request (‘DSAR’) by contacting the Data Protection Officer for abrdn Financial Fairness Trust [see Contact Us section].

 If your personal information is inaccurate or incomplete, you can request that it is corrected.

-Right to request erasure of your personal information.
+Right to request erasure of your personal information

 You can ask for your information to be deleted or removed if there is not a compelling reason for the Trust to continue to have it.

-Right to restrict processing of your personal information.
+Right to restrict processing of your personal information

 You can ask that we block or suppress the processing of your personal information for certain reasons.
 This means that we are still permitted to keep your information – but only to ensure we don’t use it in the future for those reasons you have restricted.

-Right to data portability.
+Right to data portability

 You can ask for a copy of your personal information for your own purposes to use across different services.
 In certain circumstances, you may move, copy or transfer the personal information we hold to another company in a safe and secure way.

-Right to object to processing of your personal information.
+Right to object to processing of your personal information

-Right to not be subject to automated decision making including profiling.
+Right to not be subject to automated decision making including profiling

-- give you information about its processing of your personal information
+- Give you information about its processing of your personal information

-- request human intervention or challenge a decision where processing is done solely by automated processes
+- Request human intervention or challenge a decision where processing is done solely by automated processes

-- carry out regular checks to make sure that our automated decision making and profiling processes are working as they should.
+- Carry out regular checks to make sure that our automated decision making and profiling processes are working as they should.

 How to make a complaint